 Our Founding Treaties

-The IACC abides to the Laws and Regulations of the United Nations Commission on International Trade Law (UNCITRAL) regarding the international sale of goods; international commercial dispute resolution; including both arbitration and conciliation; electronic commerce; insolvency; including cross-border insolvency; international transport of goods; international payments; procurement and infrastructure development; and security interests.
+The ICCAC abides to the Laws and Regulations of the United Nations Commission on International Trade Law (UNCITRAL) regarding the international sale of goods; international commercial dispute resolution; including both arbitration and conciliation; electronic commerce; insolvency; including cross-border insolvency; international transport of goods; international payments; procurement and infrastructure development; and security interests.

-The IACC Founding Treaties guarantee due process and promote universal respect for the rule of law and compliance with legislation's and international laws and treaties.
+The ICCAC Founding Treaties guarantee due process and promote universal respect for the rule of law and compliance with legislation's and international laws and treaties.
 The Founding Treaties of the Court include but are not limited to: